 Students might be eligible to receive the vaccine at reduced cost.
 In addition, a student’s health insurance might cover the costs.
 For more information, contact the Nurse Specialty Clinic at 541-346-2739.

-Latex barrier devices including condoms, finger cots, and dental dams are available free throughout the health center.
-Non-latex condoms are available upon request at the Nurse Specialty Clinic on the first floor of the health center.
+Latex barrier devices including condoms, finger cots, and dental dams are available free throughout the health services building.
+Non-latex condoms are available upon request at the Nurse Specialty Clinic on the first floor of University Health Services.
 In addition, we provide free lube.
 Free sexual health supplies are also available at the Duck Nest wellness center in the EMU.

 Pregnancy Testing and Counseling